cap-js/docs/node.js/cds-dk.md

 ## <span style="color:#800; font-weight:500">cds</span>.import  <i>  (file, options) &#8594; [csn](../cds/csn) </i> { #import }

-As an application developer, you have the option to convert OData specification (EDMX / XML), or OpenAPI specification (JSON) files to CSN from JavaScript API as an alternative to the `cds import` command.
+As an application developer, you have the option to convert OData specification (EDMX / XML), OpenAPI specification (JSON) or AsyncAPI specification (JSON) files to CSN from JavaScript API as an alternative to the `cds import` command.

 > `cds.import` is available in the CDS development tool kit *version 4.3.1* onwards .